-We are dedicated to breeding quality Bernese of sound temperaments and strong genetic makeup.
+We are dedicated to breeding quality Bernese Dogs.
+Dogs with sound temperaments and strong genetic makeup,

 producing healthy puppies who have been started with everything they need to succeed.
 We think it is very important to know that we are passing on lovable, gentle, adorable personalities.

 All of our breeding dogs are genetically tested for Degenerative Myelopathy (DM) and Von Willebrand disease (VWD) through Paw Print Genetics and also EMBARK testing